 Tell your little ones to wet the sponge, climb the ladder and squeeze it out over the fire.
 Don’t let them stop until the fire is complete out!
 This game is a great way to develop gross motor skills.

-Still looking for things to do this summer?
+Still looking for things to do with toddlers this summer?
 Head outside with the kids and ask them to pick up a few rocks.
 Create a painting station for them to decorate their collections.

 They can turn their rocks into pets, write messages on them or simply cover the rocks with their favorite colors!
 Check out this post for more fun rock activities for kids.